bit-bandit/toiletpaper/readme.md

 #### `toiletpaper.name = '...'`

 Name of site.
-(Defaults to 'Goblin Documentation')
+(Defaults to 'Toilet Paper Documentation')

 #### `toiletpaper.slug = '...'`

 Site slug (appears next to name).
-(Defaults to 'What do I put here?')
+(Defaults to 'The crappiest way to tell people what to do.')

 #### `toiletpaper.footer = '...'`

 Site footer text.
-(Defaults to 'toiletpaper: documentation to wipe your ass with.')
+(Defaults to a link to the GitHub repository)

 ### Function